joeshaw/powerley-energybridge-homekit/README.md

 Copyright 2018-2019 Joe Shaw

-`powerley-energybridge-homecontrol` is licensed under the MIT License.
+`powerley-energybridge-homekit` is licensed under the MIT License.
 See the LICENSE file for details.